Requirements for Registration- Pharmacist

 Applicants are required to provide proof of identity which may either be:

 (1) a Birth Certificate or Canadian Citizenship Certificate and a piece of photo id or;

 (2) a valid passport

-Applicants must present proof of identity in person at the PEI College of Pharmacists office or forward notarized copies of either of the above.
+Applicants must present proof of identity in person at the PEI College of Pharmacy office or forward notarized copies of either of the above.

 Criminal Record Check

 Applicants are required to provide evidence that they have not been convicted of a criminal offence.
-Applicants must submit a criminal record background check including a vulnerable sector check that has been completed within one year of the application.
-A criminal record check may be completed online through the PEI College of Pharmacists website or by visiting local law enforcement detachments.
+Applicants must submit a criminal record background check including a vulnerable sector check that has been completed within three months of the application.
+A criminal record check may be completed online through the PEI College of Pharmacy website or by visiting local law enforcement detachments.

 English Language Proficiency

 Meet English Language Proficiency as outlined in the National Association of Provincial Regulatory Authorities (NAPRA) English Language Proficiency Requirements for Licensure as a Pharmacist in Canada or in the PEI College of Pharmacy Policy on English Language Proficiency Requirements for Pharmacists and Pharmacy Technicians

 Applicants who have graduated from an accredited pharmacy degree program in Canada or the US, where the instructional language is English, will have met the language proficiency requirements unless a trigger suggest that language proficiency testing is necessary.